-First Day of Class Introduction to Course & Introduction to Students Assign Teams of two WEEK 1 Aug 26 PURCHASE - At least 1 - Class 6, 8GB SD card (2 preferred).
-Bring to class next week portable hard drive formatted to MAC OS Extended (Journaled).
-See pg 6 for specifications.
+JANUARY WEEK 1 January 15 First Day of Class - Introduction of Course - What's your story?
+Assign teams of two.
+Reading Assignment #1 - Read pages 1-60 from The Bare Bones Camera Course for Film and Video .
+Purchase - At least 1 Class 6, 8 Gig - SD card (2 preferred).
+Bring to class next week portable hard drive formatted to MAC.
 Make sure the drive is clean of any other material and is properly formatted for editing on the school's equipment.
-See Andi Pachecho for assistance.
-Learn the Basics WEEK 2 Sept 2 Lecture on composition / rule of thirds / screen direction / the nose rule / framing / light elements / tri-pod use Do's and Don'ts.
-Read camera manual for SONY NX5U during class and demonstrate camera.
-In-class lecture and presentations - Meet Andi Pachecho, Audio and Visual Production Coordinator.
-Assign: Video Group Assignment #1 - Provide 16 examples of nicely framed shots. purpose of this exercise is for you to demonstrate your ability to compose shots following the rule of thirds, proper use of a level and steady tri-pod, proper color balance, accurate focus, correct exposure and good audio.
-SPECIFICS WILL BE GIVEN IN CLASS Bring to class next week - 1 Class 6, 8 Gig - SD card.
-WEEK 3 Sept 9 Bring to class - Video Group Assignment #1 footage & hard drive Quiz #1: Sony NX5U Learn to edit with Premiere Pro: Importing, Timeline, &amp; File Management Individually edit Video Assignment #1 into a 60 sec sequence in class.
-Assign: Video Assignment #2 - Portrait Bring to class - 1 Class 6, 8 Gig - SD card.
-WEEK 4 Sept 16 DUE - Group Video Assignment #1.
-(Screened in Class) BRING TO CLASS: At least 2 ideas for Portrait Project Lecture on wireless mics / capturing field audio Lecture on Interviewing &amp; Storytelling
+See Jim Collins for assistance.
+Meet Andi Pacheco - Audio and Visual Production Coordinator.
+2 January 22 Learn the basics - lecture on composition - rule of thirds - screen direction - the nose rule - framing - light elements - tri-pod use - wireless mic - Lecture on capturing audio in the field.
+Do's and Don'ts.
+Read camera manual for SONY NX5U during class.
+Learn to edit.
+Desperate Housewives Video.
+Bring to class next week - 1 Class 6, 8 Gig - SD card.
+3 January 29 Learn the equipment - In-class lecture and presentations - Meet Jim Collins, Audio and Visual Production Coordinator.
+Video Group Assignment #1 - Provide 16 examples of nicely framed shots.
+Include people in at least 8 shots.
+The purpose of this exercise is for you to demonstrate your ability to compose shots following the rule of thirds, proper use of a level and steady tri-pod, proper color balance, focus, exposure and good audio.
+Bring to class - 1 Class 6, 8 Gig - SD card.
+Quiz on Camera Tutorial and manual.
+FEBRUARY WEEK 4 February 5 Come to class with Video Group Assignment #1 footage and hard drive.
+Learn how to digitize during class time.
+Individually edit Video Assignment #1 into a 60 second sequence on the timeline.
+Lecture on Interviewing and what is the NOSE rule.
+Hand-out Video Assignment #2